 This is a good question, in addition to the issue of whether or not someone can enforce a contract that has been altered from the original provisions agreed to, there might be an issue of whether this was a contract at all.

-In all contracts, there has to be "consideration" or something of...Read more »
+In all contracts, there has to be "consideration" or...Read more »

 If I sign a lease that states I am required to pay $3100 for early move out, plus paying rent for the other months left in the term, can I fight that in court?
 Is it legally acceptable for a property management company (landlord) to make you pay rent for months in which you are not living at the...
 Read more »

 Contract law imposes a duty to mitigate damages.
 So if you breached the agreement then technically you are responsible to pay rent for the months that you said you would in the contract.
-However, if the property management company is able to "re-rent" the place quickly then this would relieve of...Read more »
+However, if the property management company is able to "re-rent" the place quickly then this would...Read more »

 First, let me say that I am sorry that you felt taken advantage of.

 I don't think that it is ever good advice to ignore a debt and expect that it will just go away, so I wouldn't do that.
-In order to have a legitimate capacity defense for why the contract shouldn't be enforceable, you...Read more »
+In order to have a legitimate capacity defense for why the contract shouldn't be...Read more »

 I feel I was sold this service contract under time pressure, and after further research and considering the situation, I feel I don't need it, don't want it, and I cannot afford it.
-The service contract (extended warranty) was brought up only during the final signing of the paperwork, and we had...
+The service contract (extended warranty) was brought up only during the final signing of the paperwork, and...
 Read more »

 I can't speak generally about these types of agreements, I would have to read the contract to give you a good answer.
 The terms of the extended warranty agreement will be in there.
 Look for the clauses that talk about termination of the agreement.